Solar eclipse of August 11, 2018

+A partial solar eclipse occurred at the Moon's ascending node of orbit on Saturday, August 11, 2018, with a magnitude of 0.7368.
+A solar eclipse occurs when the Moon passes between Earth and the Sun, thereby totally or partly obscuring the image of the Sun for a viewer on Earth.
+A partial solar eclipse occurs in the polar regions of the Earth when the center of the Moon's shadow misses the Earth.

-The solar eclipse of August 11, 2018 was a partial solar eclipse that was visible in the north of North America, Greenland, Northern Europe and north-eastern Asia.
+The eclipse was visible in northeastern Canada, Greenland, Northern Europe, and northern Asia.

 Visibility

 The maximal phase of the partial eclipse was recorded in the East Siberian Sea, near Wrangel Island.

 The eclipse was observed in Canada, Greenland, Scotland, most of the Nordic countries (Iceland, Norway, Sweden, Finland), Estonia, Latvia, practically throughout Russia (except for places southwest of the line roughly passing through Pskov, Moscow and Penza, and the most eastern places of the Far East), in Kazakhstan, Kyrgyzstan, Mongolia and China.
 During sunset, the eclipse was observed in North and South Korea.